tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 [Kanji](https://en.wikipedia.org/wiki/Kanji)
 were imported from China a long time ago.
-They are logographic characters used to write words and parts of words.
+They are logo-graphic characters used to write words and parts of words.
 To truly learn kanji you need to read Japanese for thousands of hours, the resources listed below are designed to prime your brain for recognizing the characters and make transition to reading easier.